siemvs/Group-Python/README.md

 # Group-Python
-#This is supposed to be the website for Group  UNKOWN for Data 1
+This is our webpage containing the Python-code for the Homework 1 assignments.
-#hi

-print("Hi")
+Siem van Staveren ()